lannester666/BoPE-GNN/README.md

-This repository contains the code implementation of the paper "improved topology features for node classification on heterophilic graphs".
+This repository contains the code implementation of the paper "Improved topology features for node classification on heterophilic graphs[https://rdcu.be/dSQVR]".
 To reproduce the results in the paper, you need to follow these steps:

 1. Download the datasets from https://github.com/CUAI/Non-Homophily-Large-Scale.git and https://github.com/RecklessRonan/GloGNN.git
 2. Use